SpellarBot/Composer-Guide/getting-started-with-quantum-circuits/chapter-1-the-atoms-of-computation.md

 The rightmost bit in all four of these answers is completely determined by whether the two bits we are adding are the same or different.
 So for `0+0` and `1+1`, where the two bits are equal, the rightmost bit of the answer comes out `0`.
 For `0+1` and `1+0`, where we are adding different bit values, the rightmost bit is `1`.

 To get this part of our solution correct, we need something that can figure out whether two bits are different or not.
-Traditonally, in the study of digital computation, this is called an _OR gate_.
+Traditionally, in the study of digital computation, this is called an _OR gate_.

 In quantum computers, and so also on the composer, the job of the OR gate is done by the _controlled-NOT_ gate.
 Since that's quite a long name, we usually just call it the _CNOT_.